Small Arms Market Size and Share

 Small Arms Market Analysis by Mordor Intelligence

-The global small arms market is valued at USD 10.29 billion in 2025 and is set to reach USD 12.78 billion by 2030, advancing at a 4.42% CAGR.
+The global small arms market size is valued at USD 10.29 billion in 2025 and is set to reach USD 12.78 billion by 2030, advancing at a 4.42% CAGR.
 Elevated defense spending, cyclical replacement of legacy assault rifles, and resilient civilian demand for personal-protection handguns are the principal growth levers.
 Military agencies now favor next-generation 6.8 mm weapons that defeat modern body armor, illustrated by the US Army’s USD 367.292 million budget line for the Next Generation Squad Weapon (NGSW) program.
 Civilian participation in target shooting climbed sharply, with 34.4 million US residents visiting ranges in 2024, underpinning retail momentum for modern sporting rifles.
 On the supply side, players mitigate material bottlenecks caused by China’s export curbs on nitrocellulose and antimony by localizing propellant production and pursuing vertical integration.
 Asia-Pacific is the quickest-expanding region as India, South Korea, and Australia consolidate indigenous manufacturing programs, yet North America still holds the largest revenue base.

 Key Report Takeaways